thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 {% endraw %}
 {% endhighlight %}

 As we can see, the property value is not reflected back to the attribute.
-There are very few elements that actually reflect their property value back to it's attribute.
+There are very few elements that actually reflect their property value back to its attribute.
 For example the `src` property of an `img` element.
-Changing it's property will also change it's attribute.
+Changing its property will also change its attribute.
 In addition to that, a property can really get any value, whereas an attribute is always a string.

 So how could we pass objects to directives in AngularJS?
 Well, as most of us know, there's this directive definition object (DDO), which allows us to specify how directives' scope properties (or controller properties) are bound to the outside world.
 The following code for example, allows us to pass an expression to a directive via attributes, that actually results in an object once evaluated.